 Everything is shifting around me.
 I just moved across the country to a new city, bought a new car, moved into a new place, and have been navigating new social circles, new routines, new relationships, new everything.
 My understanding of God and the Bible (two things I hold most dear) may also be about to change, I’m told.
 But one thing hasn’t changed, and that’s God.

 Facing My Failure

 Tonight, at a worship gathering, something unexpected happened.
-I apologized to God, perhaps for the first time, for the bitterness that took in my heart about a year ago.
+I apologized to God, perhaps for the first time, for the bitterness that took hold in my heart about a year ago.

 As I was singing this lyric: “I’m sorry when I’ve just gone through the motions,” I began to remember that time.
 When church became a burden to me.
 When it was a struggle to talk to anyone at church, much less “serve.”
 When I was unable to praise God from the stage anymore.
 Worst of all, the heartbreaking moment when Jesus asked me if I trusted him, and for the first time in my life, I couldn’t give him an unequivocal yes.

 It’s easy to blame others.
-I could blame the unhealthy church system I was a part of for my decline.
+I could blame the unhealthy church system of which I was a part for my decline.
 I could blame the mistakes of my church leaders for the deep cynicism that took root in my heart.
 It is important, in fact, to identify and call out those factors.
 It does no one any good to cover over the sin of pastors or churches who have become so full of pride, insecurity, or fear that they have begun to prey on their sheep rather than protect and empower them.